-Our busy English faculty aims to equip students to be critical readers, convincing writers and articulate speakers.
-We do this through a dynamic, varied and demanding curriculum alongside an active programme of enrichment activities such as public speaking, our KS3 reading award scheme, after school classes, competitions, author visits and school trips.
+Our English faculty aims to equip students to be critical readers, convincing writers and articulate speakers.
+We do this through a dynamic, varied and demanding curriculum alongside an active programme of enrichment activities such as poetry competitions, author visits and school trips.

 Key Stage Three

-Speaking and listening is an essential skill in modern life and students are given many opportunities to practise speaking in groups, consider the views of others and give constructive feedback.
+Speaking and Listening is an essential skill in modern life and students are given many opportunities to practise speaking in groups or pairs, consider the views of others and give constructive feedback.

 Key Stage Four